PaulaH113/HabIT-Tracking-Application/README.md

 ## Using the Application

 Upon launch, the user is presented with the following menu:
---- HabIT ---

-1.Add a habit
+1. Add a habit
-2.Delete a habit
+2. Delete a habit
-3.Mark a habit as complete
+3. Mark a habit as complete
-4.Show all habits
+4. Show all habits
-5.Show streaks
+5. Show streaks
-6.Show analytics
+6. Show analytics
-7.Exit
+7. Exit

 ### Creating a New Habit